OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_54.rst

 Upgrading a Federation and High Availability
 ================================================================================

 You need to perform the following steps in all the HA nodes and all zones.
+Note that you need to update all the servers at the same time, not one by one.

 Preparation